bencebeky/metadata/draft-beky-httpbis-metadata.md

 The METADATA frame defines the following flag:

-END_METADATA (0x04):
+**END_METADATA (0x04)**:
-  : When set, the END_METADATA flag indicates that this frame contains the entire encoded list of key-value pairs and is not followed by any CONTINUATION frames.
+  : When set, the END_METADATA flag indicates that this frame ends the logical sequence of encoded key-value pairs.  **TODO**: find a succinct name for encoded key-value pairs that clearly reflects that these are not headers.

-  : A METADATA frame without the END_METADATA flag set MUST be followed by a CONTINUATION frame for the same stream.
-A receiver MUST treat the receipt of any other type of frame or a frame on a different stream as a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
-In this case, the CONTINUATION frame or frames will carry the remaining of the encoded key-value pairs instead of an encoded header block.
-The CONTINUATION frame with the last fragment of the encoded key-value pairs has the END_HEADERS frag set to indicate the completion of the encoded key-value pairs.
-TODO: find a succinct name for encoded key-value pairs that clearly reflects that these are not headers.
+  : A METADATA frame without the END_METADATA flag set _MUST_ be followed by a another METADATA frame on the same stream.
+However, METADATA frames _MAY_ be interleaved with non-METADATA frames or METADATA frames on different streams.

 METADATA frames are allowed on any stream.
 METADATA frames on stream 0 carry information pertaining to the whole connection.
 METADATA frames on any other stream are associated with the exchange carried by that stream.

-METADATA frames MUST NOT be sent on a stream in closed or half closed (local) state.
 METADATA frames do not alter the state of a stream.
+METADATA frames _MUST NOT_ be sent on a stream in the "closed" or "half closed (local)" state.
+An endpoint that receives METADATA for a stream in the “idle” state _MAY_ choose to retain the payload for a period of time, under the assumption that the stream will soon transition to the “open” state.

 METADATA frames obey the maximum frame size set by SETTINGS_MAX_FRAME_SIZE.

 METADATA frames are not subject to flow control.

-The payload of METADATA frames is a list of key-value pairs encoded using HPACK instructions.
+The payload of METADATA frames is a list of key-value pairs encoded using HPACK instructions ({{!RFC7541}}).
 An endpoint MUST not use any HPACK instructions that change the dynamic table.

 ## METADATA HTTP/3 frame